nhcooper123/pinniped-macro/README_PAPER2.md

 ### **Paper 2**: Pinniped macroevolution

-> **Paper 2**: Park, T., Burin, G., Lazo-Cancino, D., Rees, J.P.G., Rule, J.P., Slater, G.J., Cooper, N. in review.
-Fossils improve our understanding of evolutionary patterns in pinnipeds.
-XXX, XX, XX-XX.
-DOI: XXX.
+> **Paper 2**: Park, T., Burin, G., Lazo-Cancino, D., Rees, J.P.G., Rule, J.P., Slater, G.J., Cooper, N. 2024.
+Charting the course of pinniped evolution: insights from molecular phylogeny and fossil record integration.
+Evolution, 78, 1212-1226.
+DOI: 10.1093/evolut/qpae061.

 - Data used in the analyses for the paper
     1. *median_tree.tre*.
 This is the tree used as a starting point for all the diversification rate and biogeography analyses.